Colombia president rules out tax reform as country weathers coronavirus

 "What is clear is that once we have confronted this pandemic and we have met these objectives, the whole united country will also need to take decisions about how to continue strengthening public finances," Duque said.

-"But I repeat clearly: this is not the moment to start tax reforms, it is not the agenda of the government to be presenting tax reforms now."
+"It is not the agenda of the government to be presenting tax reforms now," he added.

-Nearly 95 percent of Colombian businesses surveyed by the chamber of commerce guild have seen sales drop more than 50 percent amid quarantine measures to contain the spread of the coronavirus.
+Nearly 95 percent of Colombian businesses surveyed by the chamber of commerce guild have seen sales drop more than 50 percent amid quarantine measures to contain coronavirus.

+"This is not the time to discuss a tax reform nor similar things," Carrasquilla told a congressional committee on Wednesday afternoon.
+"I would say we need to give tranquility to the country in the sense that this won't be discussed this year."

-Carrasquilla has said this year could be the worst one ever for Colombia's economy.
+Carrasquilla has said 2020 could be the worst year ever for Colombia's economy.

-He told newspaper El Espectador on Sunday there will be a fall in tax collection of close to 6%, equivalent to some 10 trillion pesos (about $2.6 billion).
-The government had originally projected tax collection of about $40.7 billion in 2020.
+He told newspaper El Espectador on Sunday there will be a tax collection fall of close to 6%, equivalent to some 10 trillion pesos (about $2.6 billion).
+The government had originally projected tax collection of about $40.7 billion.

 The government passed a tax reform bill last year to raise more than 13 trillion pesos (now $3.35 billion) in 2020.
 It included cuts to corporate duties, increased income taxes for high earners and a crackdown on evasion.